 We can break the cycle of competitive detachment and restore the cycle of cooperative companionship.

-Click on the sign-up box below to subscribe to the Kindred (KindredMedia.org) or the Evolved Nest (EvolvedNest.org) monthly newsletter or both.
+Click on the sign-up box below to subscribe to the Kindred World's newsletter.

 Kindred, Evolved Nest, and Breaking the Cycle are sister initiatives under the award-winning nonprofit, Kindred World.
 Discover our strategies and initiatives for shifting at KindredWorld.org.